 Virgil Security is excited to announce Pythia–a technology that finally solves the password breach problem.

-Virgil Security has taken Pythia, designed by Adam Everspaugh and team at the University of Wisconsin, and built a cloud service that protects password databases in the most secure way possible.
+Virgil Security has taken Pythia, designed by Adam Everspaugh and Rahul Chaterjee, University of Wisconsin–Madison; Samuel Scott, University of London; Ari Juels and Thomas Ristenpart, Cornell Tech, and built a cloud service that protects password databases in the most secure way possible.
 Pythia provides multiple innovations over what’s considered current state-of-the-art in password security: cryptographic leverage for the defender (by eliminating offline password cracking attacks), detection of online attacks, and key rotation that renders stolen password databases useless.

 So how does it work?